Taiwan–United States relations: 2020s

 On June 29, 2023, the State Department approved $440 million in arms sales to Taiwan, pending final approval by Congress.
-Beijing opposed the move, AIT Chair Laura Rosenberger later stated that the US' "interest in peace and stability across the Strait and our commitments to supporting Taiwan's self-defense capacity are things we will continue to uphold, any complaints from Beijing are not going to change that approach."
+Beijing opposed the move, Chair of the American Institute in Taiwan Laura Rosenberger later stated that the US' "interest in peace and stability across the Strait and our commitments to supporting Taiwan's self-defense capacity are things we will continue to uphold, any complaints from Beijing are not going to change that approach."
 On July 28, 2023, the Biden administration formally announced a $345 million military assistance package to Taiwan.
 Both China and North Korea denounced the move.
 In September 2023 the Biden administration redirected military aid funding which had been appropriated to Egypt to Taiwan and Lebanon in response to a deteriorating human rights situation in Egypt.

 In October 2023, Taiwan's vice defense minister Hsu Yen-pu urged the US to accelerate arms delivery at the US-Taiwan Defense Industry Conference in Virginia, a key exchange venue for top US and Taiwan defense officials that had been hosted annually since 2012.

 Some academics and retired Chinese military officers have claimed that Washington is trying to provoke Beijing to attack Taiwan by providing arms to them.
 CCP General Secretary Xi Jinping, told European Commission president Ursula von der Leyen that the US was trying to trick China into invading Taiwan, but that he would not take the bait.
 In November 2023 the US state of North Carolina opened an investment office in Taipei.
 On February 22, 2024, the State Department approved $75 million in weapons sale to Taiwan, the 13th such approval under the Biden administration.
 The announcement was made shortly prior to a bipartisan U.S. House Select Committee on China delegation led by Mike Gallagher arrived to Taiwan.

+In May 2024, Raymond Greene was announced as the incoming American Institute in Taiwan director, effective summer 2024, succeeding Sandra Oudkirk.
+During Greene's first meeting with Taiwan President Lai Ching-te, he said the United States' longstanding policy on Taiwan is based on the US' "One China" policy.
+In a press release describing the meeting, Lai's office omitted the "one China" reference, and instead described Greene's remarks as having referenced "the longstanding U.S. policy."
+Lai's office denied it intentionally omitted the reference to the one China policy, which was challenged by local Taiwanese media.

+"I'm not looking to have somebody go independent.
+And, you know, we're supposed to travel 9,500 miles to fight a war.
+I'm not looking for that.
+I want them to cool down.
+I want China to cool down," he [President Trump] told Fox News in an interview that aired on Friday.